 Keep in mind that these methods will be more effective if you reduce the temptations in the kitchen.
 Never leave any food on the dinner table or kitchen counter.
 Wipe off any crumbs or residue that might leave an enticing scent.

-In cases when food should be left on the counter, instal baby gates or close the door to keep your dog from entering the kitchen.
+In cases when food is left on the counter, instal baby gates or close the door to keep your dog from entering the kitchen.

 Know that training your dog not to jump on you will take time, effort, and patience.
 But if you have tried all these ways and your dog still does this behaviour, then better find a dog trainer or a canine behaviourist for your dog.